 The move caused Maura's breath to hitch—she had been about to do the same exact thing before Jane turned first, and if Maura had rolled over as well, they would have been close enough to kiss.
 The mere thought of it almost made Maura's heart stop; instead, she was sure her heartbeat quickened, a sure sign of attraction in her case.
 This was what accounted for the breathy, weak, "okay" she offered by way of response.

 "But only if I can come to yours," Jane said.
 She thought Maura's last reply had sounded a little choked for some reason, and she wanted to lighten the atmosphere again.

 However, it seemed that she had done just the opposite.
 She watched Maura's face in profile as her brow furrowed and a thoughtful frown appeared.
 "That depends," she said.

-Well, given Maura's utter seriousness, that was unexpected.
+Given Maura's utter seriousness, that was unexpected.
 "On what?"
-Jane asked, a little baffled.
+Jane asked, baffled.
 She propped herself up on one elbow to get a better look at Maura's expression, as Maura remained lying on her back.

 Sparing a quick glance for Jane before returning her gaze safely to the ceiling, Maura said, "On how you feel about my groom."

 All Jane could think of was the very brief conversation she and Maura had once had about Dean (or, as Jane had started calling him since the Doyle shooting, "He-Who-Must-Not-Be-Named").
-At one time a reasonably attractive and even intriguing man, Dean had been the only person Jane and Maura had ever both expressed an interest in.
-But Maura didn't begrudge her friend when Dean made his choice, had she?
+At one time an attractive and even intriguing man, Dean had been the only person Jane and Maura had ever both expressed an interest in.
+But Maura hadn't begrudged her friend when Dean made his choice, had she?
 The only way Jane could think to translate Maura's last comment was in that way: if you loved him, too, I wouldn't want you to be there.
 That was the only way it made sense, right?